vgod/vimrc/README.md

 UPGRADE PLUGIN BUNDLES
 ----------------------

-If a plugin was checked out as a git submodule, you can upgrade the plugin with git pull.
+All plugins (except vim-latex) were checked out as git submodules, which can be upgraded with `git pull`.
 For example, to upgrade Command-T

      $ cd ~/.vim/bundle/command-t
      $ git pull